stelzinga/MF/MGT_99.Legend.md

 - Remuneration: the recurring Cost of Staff, which includes salary but also secondary forms of remuneration like health insurance, social security, retirement, holidays etc. The Process involved in Remuneration sits under Human Resources, see [## Human Resources].
 Although this item may not be recorded directly on the Staff, the details need to be collected so they can be used in Budgeting which is part of Planning.
 Bonus is part of remuneration but is not shown as a recurring Cost.
 ________________________________________
 ## Assets
 Assets refers to the setup available to Staff, and Suppliers, to perform Operations, including the financial means (cash) to acquire those Assets.
 Assets can be tangible and intangible.
-For the purpose of the Management Framework, a tangible asset is a physical item including land, building, vehicle, furniture, fixings, server, PC, laptop, cash, receivables, etc. An intangible asset is a non-physical item that has a multi-period useful life like patents, copyrights, client lists, trademarks, brand names, logos, procedures, data, referential & static data, analytical structures, Special Purpose Vehicles as well as knowledge which is developed over time through training, experience and recruitment etc.
+For the purpose of the Management Framework, a tangible asset is a physical item including land, building, vehicle, furniture, fixings, server, PC, laptop, cash, receivables, etc. An intangible asset is a non-physical item that has a multi-period useful life like patents, copyrights, client lists, trademarks, brand names, logos, procedures, data, referential data, analytical structures, Special Purpose Vehicles as well as knowledge which is developed over time through training, experience and recruitment etc.
-Note that not all intangible assets in this framework can be found on the balance sheet e.g. referential data or procedures.
+Note that not all intangible assets in this framework can be found on the balance sheet e.g., referential data or procedures.
 Assets are for a large part managed through Business Function e.g. Finance or through dedicated Activities (see below).
 Assets often have a dependency on Suppliers which service them, see below.
 As mentioned, Assets includes Cash made available through Funding or the sale of Services.
 Assets in this note have a broader definition than the ones used in Finance.
 A special type of Asset is Legal Entity, which is managed by Business Function CorpSec.
 NB: it is possible to hear the term human capital, which would denote Staff as a form of Assets.
 The Management Framework set out here makes a clear distinction between the two and thus does not include Staff within Assets.